cao-awa/Conium/document/script/kotlin/event/README.md

 Cascade events are one or more events that only can happen when the preceding event is successful.

-For example, the ``BREAKING_BLOCK`` event occurs when a player starting mining a block, it normally takes time for the player to destroy the block, and only then can ``BREAK_BLOCK`` event occur, followed by the ``BROKEN_BLOCK`` event.\
+For example, the ``BREAKING_BLOCK`` event occur when a player starting mining a block, it normally takes time for the player to destroy the block, and only then can ``BREAK_BLOCK`` event occur, followed by the ``BROKEN_BLOCK`` event.\
 The ``BREAK_BLOCK`` and ``BROKEN_BLOCK`` events cannot happen if ``BREAKING_BLOCK`` event is canceled or failed.

-In summary, cascade events is one or more events that depends on certain preceding events.
+In summary, cascade events are one or more events that depends on the certain preceding events.

-Remember, all cascade event of the event cannot happen when you are canceling a event!\
+Remember, all cascade events of the event cannot happen when you are canceling an event!\
 Includes all ``arising`` and ``presaging`` context of cascaded events and ``arising`` context of this event.

 ## Context args